dustin-archive/lifesaver-sass/README.md

 	margin: px( 1 );
 	margin: pct( 1 );

-There are 4 unit functions.
+There are 4 functions.
 They serve little purpose other than provide small coesmetic changes to your code that may make it more readable.

 + The em and rem functions take pixel values and convert them to em or rems.
 + The px function takes a pixel value and appends a 'px' to the end.
 + The pct function takes a percentage value formatted as a decimal and converts it to a percentage.

+<h2>Notes</h2>
+There are 2 other functions, convert and join that I used for LifeSaver things, not for usage.
+These are common names and may (most likely will) conflict with other Sass scripts or libraries.
+Luckily, LifeSaver is just a single small file, and you could do a find / replace on these 2 functions if you have any problems.

 ## Changelog
 + July 20, 2014